CurveDocs/curve-docs/docs/LLAMMA/amm.md

 ## **Bands**
+need good explainer for bands here:

 ### `active_band`
 !!! description "`AMM.active_band() -> int256:`"

     Getter for the current active band.
 Other bands are either in one or the other coin, but not in both.
-Upper bands are in crvusd, lower bands in the collateral token(is this correct?).
+Upper bands are in crvUSD, lower bands in the collateral token.

     Returns: active band (`int256`).